Our practice has been established for over 25 years and receives more than 1,500 referrals a year from over 100 dentists.

 We offer NHS treatment, in routine cases, up to 18 years of age.
 To be eligible for NHS treatment, patients must score 3.6 or above on the Index Of Treatment Need (IOTN).

-To meet NHS ‘Quality and Value’ audit requirements we require the following criteria to be met prior to referrals being made:
+However, to now meet NHS ‘Quality and Value’ audit requirements we require the following criteria to be met prior to referrals being accepted:

-- General Dental Practitioners must satisfy themselves that any patient referred is in adult dentition, with no remaining deciduous teeth (minimum referral age is 11 years of age)
+- GDPs must satisfy themselves that any patient referred is in adult dentition, with no remaining deciduous teeth (minimum referral age is 11 years of age)

 - Patients must score at IOTN 3.6 or above